 Here's what you should know about the tax benefits of giving to charity.
 Be sure to consult your own tax adviser about your specific tax situation.

 1. How Does the Income Tax Deduction for a Charitable Donation Work?

 If you itemize deductions on your tax return, you may be able to take an income tax deduction for a gift to a qualified charitable organization.
 That is a big "if" however.
-All taxpayers receive an automatic deduction from Uncle Sam, and it is only when you exceed that deduction that itemizing pays off.
-The standard deduction is currently $5800 for individuals and $11,600 for married couples filing jointly.
+All taxpayers are entitled to a standard deduction, and it is only when you exceed that deduction that itemizing pays off.

 2. When Can a Charitable Contribution Deduction be Taken?